PagerDuty/pdagent/README.md

 on a Mac.

-## Running
+## Developing

-You can run the Agent directly in the source project.
-Start the Agent daemon as
+### Running in Development

-follows:
+You can run the Agent in development without any setup.
+Start the Agent daemon as follows:

     ~/w/pdagent/bin$ ./pdagentd.py